 Activated platelets also release sticky proteins to help form the clot.
 A protein known as fibrin forms a mesh of threads that holds the plug together.

 A platelet count measures the concentration of platelets in the blood.
-A technician would carry this test out in a laboratory.
+A technician will carry this test out in a laboratory.

-- Below 10,000 platelets per μl: Spontaneous bleeding can be severe and a risk to life.
+- Below 5,000/µl: Spontaneous bleeding can be severe and a risk to life.

-A doctor will ask some questions and perform a physical examination.
+To diagnose a low platelet count, a doctor may begin by asking some questions and performing a physical examination.
 The questions might cover symptoms, family history, and medications.
 The examination will assess for skin rashes and bruising.